Lux Build Guide by AngelPants

 If your jungler does not need Blue Buff to begin the game with and he or she is willing to give it to you, this will dramatically increase your ability to harass your enemy early game, giving you an immediate advantage.

 However, most junglers do need Blue Buff to begin their route, so don't depend on this or demand that you take it.
-But the third time the blue golem spawns (around 11 minutes or so), this is when your jungler should begin to let you have it.
+But the second time the blue golem spawns (around 7:00), this is when your jungler should begin to let you have it.

 A jungler who is not giving Blue Buff to his AP carry by this point, is a bad jungler, plain and simple.
 You will unfortunately run across these people and there isn't much you can do about it (besides attempting to steal it for yourself!), so it's important to remember that you can't 100% rely on having this every single game.
 Just politely inform your jungler that you will make much better use of it than he or she will, and hope that they will be reasonable and let you have it.